 The valve body shall be threaded or flanged with NPT inlets and outlets, as shown on the Contract Drawings.
 If flanged, flanged ends shall be in accordance with ANSI B16.1, Class 125 unless indicated otherwise on the Contract Drawings.

-Required pressure rating [1,035 kPa] [1,378 kPa] [1,725 kPa] unless noted otherwise on the Contract Drawings.
+Required pressure rating 1,725 kPa unless noted otherwise on the Contract Drawings.

 All air release or air/vacuum valves 50mm and larger shall have a threaded port on the body of the valve with a 316L stainless steel elbow and drain valve installed to drain the valve.